 Injuries and certain medical conditions can result in bleeding.
 This can trigger anxiety and fear, but bleeding has a healing purpose.
-Still, you need to understand how to treat common bleeding incidents, like cuts and bloody noses, as well as when to seek medical help.
+Still, you need to understand how to treat common bleeding incidents such as cuts and bloody noses, as well as when to seek medical help.

-- it’s jagged or deep, or if it is a puncture wound.
+- it’s jagged, deep, or a puncture wound

 - it’s on the face